 If you don’t think you qualify, it’s still worth asking your local council if you can get a council tax reduction.
 You can find your local council HERE.

 Three-month mortgage payment holidays are available for those who are struggling

-On Tuesday 17th March, banks agreed that they will offer ‘forbearance’ (tolerance and help) on mortgages.
+Banks agreed that they will offer ‘forbearance’ (tolerance and help) on mortgages.
 This means they all should offer those who are struggling a three-month ‘holiday’, allowing customers a temporary break from having to make mortgage payments during this time.

 Who can apply for a mortgage holiday?

 This is aimed at those who are financially struggling, though it’s unclear whether you’ll have to prove that it is directly linked to coronavirus.
 However, you will also need to be up-to-date with all of your mortgage payments in order to apply.
 Lenders will also have to check that by you taking a mortgage holiday, that won’t make paying off the mortgage unaffordable for you later down the line.